Mitochondrial dysfunction and elevated oxidative stress are part of the root cause of aging.

 - A long-term study looked at the effects of supplementing with glycine and cysteine in older adults (age 70+) for 6 months.
 The study participants took 1.33 mmol/kg/day of glycine and 0.81 mmol/kg/day, provided as N‐acetylcysteine [NAC].
 The results showed that the supplements corrected the baseline deficiency.
 It also improved inflammation, insulin resistance, cognition, strength, walking speed, and exercise capacity.[ref]

 - In older adults with HIV, supplementing with cysteine and glycine for 2-weeks corrected their glutathione deficiency.
 This also improved mitochondrial function.[ref]

-- Glycine plus cysteine also increases heart function and decreases inflammatory markers in old mice.[ref]
+- Glycine plus cysteine also increased heart function and decreased inflammatory markers in old mice.[ref]

 - 1.33 mmol/kg/day glycine –> about 6g/day for a 130 lb person, divided into two doses

 - 0.81 mmol/kg/day of n-acetyl cysteine –> about 8g/day for a 130 lb person, divided into two doses

 Note: The dose seems really high for N-acetyl cysteine, but the clinical trial with this dose did run for 6 months.
 Glycine intake from food is normally in the 2-3 g/day range for a normal diet.

 Where do I get it?

 Disclaimer: I’m not a doctor…If you have questions about supplements and whether they are right for you, definitely talk with your own doctor.
 N-acetyl cysteine may interact with medications such as nitroglycerine.
 It can also lower blood pressure in some people, which could be a problem if you are already on a blood pressure medication.

 The studies are using large doses of glycine and n-acetyl cysteine…Your best bet for supplementing may be to buy the powder in bulk.
 Amazon used to carry NAC in powder and capsules, but they have decided not to sell it anymore.

 Glycine is available in bulk powder on Amazon.
 It is also available from BulkSupplements and PureBulk.